 The general recommendation for cucumbers is to plant after all danger of frost has passed.
 This is good advice in terms of germination success, and meeting the needs of heat loving cucumbers.

 I have found however, that even with disease resistant varieties, that here in NEPA, bacterial wilt can be a common problem.

 Bacterial wilt overwinters in striped cucumber beetles, who then feed on cucurbits in the spring when the insects emerge, transmitting the disease in the process.

 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
 As an Amazon Associate I earn from qualifying purchases.

 With bacterial wilt, healthy cucumber plants suddenly wilt and die, even though the plant has been given plenty of water.
 Prevention is essential since there is no cure for bacterial wilt.

 I have found that the easiest solution is to delay planting until the second week of June in our area.
-When insects hatch, there is now no host plant on which to feed.
+When insects hatch a few weeks earlier, there is now no host plant on which to feed.

-My first cucumbers are late, but late cucumbers are better than no cucumbers!
+My first cucumbers are late, but late cucumbers are better than no cucumbers, right?